In this article...

 CONSENT TO ADOPTION

-Parental rights may be relinquished if the birth parent(s) consent to adoption of a minor child.
+Parental rights may be relinquished if the birth parent(s) consent to the adoption of a minor child.
 Indiana probate courts have exclusive jurisdiction over adoptions.
-IC 31-19-1-2 This voluntary termination of parental rights has serious consequences, so a petition for adoption must be filed by an attorney in the probate court of proper venue and accompanied with written consents signed by all parties whose consent is required under IC 31-19-9 and a certified copy of a court order terminating the parental rights of the birth parents pursuant to IC 31-19-9.
+IC 31-19-1-2 This voluntary termination of parental rights has serious consequences, so a petition for adoption must be filed by an attorney in the probate court of proper venue and accompanied by written consent signed by all parties whose consent is required under IC 31-19-9 and a certified copy of a court order terminating the parental rights of the birth parents pursuant to IC 31-19-9.
 Anyone signing a consent to adoption must show that they understand the consequences of their consent, and can only withdraw their written consent within thirty (30) days of signing it.
 IC 31-19-10-3.

 The parties who must consent to the adoption of a minor child include 1) the birth mother, 2) any biological father, 3) any presumed father, 4) any person determined by a court of law to be the father, 5) any father appearing in the Indiana putative father registry, 5) any adoptive parent, 6) any person, entity or agency having lawful custody of the child, 7) any court having jurisdiction over the child, if the person having custody of the child is not empowered to consent, 8) the child sought to be adopted if the child is fourteen (14) years of age or older, and 9) the spouse of the child to be adopted, if the child is married.
 IC 31-19-9-1